saiki-k/hk-silksong-savegame-analyzer/README.md

 # 🧵🎵 Silksong Completionist
 ### Track your [Hollow Knight: Silksong](https://store.steampowered.com/app/1030300/Hollow_Knight_Silksong/) Progress

-For all the completionists out there, I created a tool that helps you track your in-game progress directly from your save file.
+For all the completionists out there, this tool helps you track your in-game progress using your save file.

 ## ⚙️ Usage

 🔗 **Try it here:** [silksong-completionist.com](https://silksong-completionist.com/)

-Using the analyzer is simple!

-Just drag and drop your save file into the upload box on the site, or click the box to browse and upload it.
+Simply drag and drop your save file into the upload box, or click to browse and upload it.

-If you’re unsure where your save file is located, the save file paths for most platforms are conveniently listed right above the upload area.
+If you're unsure where your save file is located, click "Where can I find my save file?" above the upload area for platform-specific paths.

-Once uploaded, the analyzer will automatically parse your data and display your progress towards 100% completion.
+Once uploaded, you'll see your completion progress and detailed breakdowns of collected and missing items.

 ## 📊 What It Tracks

-The analyzer comprehensively tracks everything that contributes to 100% completion in Hollow Knight: Silksong, as well as many additional collectibles and features.
+Comprehensively tracks everything that contributes to 100% completion in Hollow Knight: Silksong, as well as many additional collectibles and features.

 ### 🧩 Core Progress Items (that count towards **100% completion**)
-- **Masks & Spools**
-  - Mask Shards
+- **Mask Shards**
-  - Spool Fragments
+- **Spool Fragments**
 - **Abilities**
   - Silk Skills
   - Silk Hearts
-  - Cloak Abilities *(these don't contribute any % towards 100% completion)*
+  - Cloak Abilities *(these don't contribute to 100% completion)*
   - Ancestral Arts
   - Other (Unique) Abilities: <details><summary>Spoiler</summary>Sylphsong</details><details><summary>Spoiler</summary>Everbloom</details>
 - **Upgrades**